 carries a slight risk of inducing a miscarriage.

-sampling (CVS) usually is done between weeks 10 and 12 of pregnancy.
+(CVS) usually is done between weeks 10 and 12 of pregnancy.
+The doctor

-The doctor removes a small piece of the placenta to check for genetic problems in
+removes a small piece of the placenta to check for genetic problems in the fetus.

-the fetus.
-Because chorionic villus sampling is an invasive test, there's a small
+Because chorionic villus sampling is an invasive test, there's a small risk that it